agent462/sensu-cli/README.md

 Expire Silenced Hosts/Checks
 ----------------------------
-I added an expires option to `sensu silence` to be used like `sensu silence HOST -e 30` where `-e` denotes the number of minutes from now a host/checks silence should expire.
+I added an expires option to `sensu-cli silence` to be used like `sensu-cli silence HOST -e 30` where `-e` denotes the number of minutes from now a host/checks silence should expire.
 This won't work by itself.
 We add a key to the silence stash with a time in the future.
 If you run [check-stashes](https://github.com/agent462/sensu-check-stashes) on your sensu-server it will check for expired stashes and delete them.

 There is also a reason option `-r` available.
 Be nice and use it so your colleagues know what you're doing.